girlbossceo/conduwuit/docs/troubleshooting.md

 #### Allocator memory stats

-If using jemalloc (for now) and built with jemallocator's `stats` feature, you can see conduwuit's jemalloc memory stats by using `!admin debug memory-stats`
+When using jemalloc with jemallocator's `stats` feature, you can see conduwuit's jemalloc memory stats by using `!admin debug memory-stats`